pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_access-manager.md

 `
 ```

-Grant read access to multiple channels using RegEx:
+#### Grant an authorized client read access to multiple channels using RegEx

 ```
 `1pubnub.grant_token(